mmustee/Restaurant-Dataset-Cleaning-with-Python-Pandas/README.md

 ![](images/Step6.png)
 ###  Encoding the Online_order Column

-Converted the Online_order column from Yes/No string values to binary integers (1 = Yes, 0 = No) using a lambda function, making the column ready for numerical analysis and potential modelling.
+Converted the Online_order column from Yes/No string values to binary integers (1 = Yes, 0 = No) using a map function, making the column ready for numerical analysis and potential modelling.
 ![](images/Step7.png)
 ### Exporting the Cleaned Dataset

 Exported the final cleaned dataset to CSV using index=False to avoid writing the DataFrame index as an unwanted column — an important detail that was identified and corrected during the process.

 ![](images/Step8.png)

+## Next Steps
+Now that the dataset has been cleaned and prepared, it enables the following analytical work:

+- **Rating Analysis** — Explore correlations between restaurant ratings, pricing, and online ordering availability to identify what drives higher customer scores
+- **Pricing Segmentation** — Group restaurants by approximate cost for two people to understand how price bands relate to customer satisfaction and votes
+- **Online Ordering Impact** — Analyse whether restaurants offering online ordering consistently outperform those that don't in terms of ratings and engagement
+- **Dashboard Development** — Load the cleaned dataset into Power BI to build an interactive dashboard surfacing key restaurant performance insights